hydroper-jet/lang/spec/1.0/source/src/jxml-components.md

 </e:C1>
 ```

-## JetXML instantiation
+## JXML instantiation

-All XML elements that are not of the empty namespace are JetXML instantiations.
+All XML elements that are not of the empty namespace are JXML instantiations.
 Given that `comp` is the component being instantiated:

-* `comp` is valid if and only if the tag name identifies a fully package qualified class that implements the `JetXML` interface, where the tag namespace identifies the package and the tag unqualified name identifies the class name.
+* `comp` is valid if and only if the tag name identifies a fully package qualified class that implements the `JXML` interface, where the tag namespace identifies the package and the tag unqualified name identifies the class name.
-* A JetXML instantiation returns `result = new comp()` followed by zero or more property assignments at `result` and zero or more `result.jetxmlAppend()` calls.
+* A JXML instantiation returns `result = new comp()` followed by zero or more property assignments at `result` and zero or more `result.jxmlAppend()` calls.

 Children components are processed as follows:

 1. If `comp` contains a `<Children/>` tag, children components take the place of such `<Children/>` tag.
-2. Otherwise, for each child component, call `result.jetxmlAppend()` with the result of the child JetXML instantiation.
+2. Otherwise, for each child component, call `result.jxmlAppend()` with the result of the child JXML instantiation.

 ### Attributes